Table of Contents

 Another advantage of Delaware LLCs is you can form an LLC in Delaware even if none of the members have ever visited the state.

-Flexibility.
-When it comes to the flexibility of Delaware LLCs, there are two things that need to be mentioned:
+When it comes to the flexibility of Delaware LLCs, two things need to be mentioned:

-Privacy.
-Do you know that Delaware is one of the few states that allow the names of the managers and members to be excluded when filing the documents?
-You are not obligated to disclose any information about the members of the LLC in order to incorporate and maintain your company.
+You are not obligated to disclose any information about the members of the LLC to incorporate and maintain your company.
 This also forms a level to protect the anonymity and privacy that you cannot experience in most other states.
 The names and addresses of registered agents would be listed in the certificate of formation.

 Wish to safeguard your personal assets against any liability?
 Incorporate your own Delaware company today.

 One key Delaware LLC benefit is that you are free from paying Delaware income tax if you don’t engage in any business activity within the state (in other words, your LLC operates business in a state other than Delaware).

 When you form an LLC in Delaware, you can choose the way your LLC is taxed.
 You are offered a wide range of options: taxed as a pass-through entity, as an S corporation, or as the default option.